 APM is a set of programs that control the Advanced Power Management system found in most modern laptop computers

-This function protects the BIOS from being written or corrupted by users authorized and unauthorized.
+This function protects the BIOS from being written to or corrupted by users authorized and unauthorized.
 When enabled, data cannot be written to the BIOS chip even with a flash utility.
-You should enable this function at all times unless you need to update your computer's BIOS version.
+You should enable this function at all times unless you need to update your computer’s BIOS version.

 When this setting is enabled, the Num Lock key will be automatically turned on when the system boots.
 This enables functionality of the numerical keyboard on full size computer keyboards.